carlfranklin/AppStateServer/README.md

 This demo turned out to have memory leaks, because I didn't provide a way to unsubscribe (UnRegister).
 One fix would be to implement *IDisposable* to unhook the event callback.
 It works fine, but I wanted an easier solution that didn't require un-registering.

 So, on January 17.
 2025, I greatly simplified this process.
-CascadingAppState.GetCopy() returns a copy of all the properties properties via an Interface.
+CascadingAppState.GetCopy() returns a copy of all the properties via an Interface.
 Any component can determine what changed by hooking OnAfterRender and comparing the AppState values to the saved values.

+:point_up: NOTE: This only works if the component that needs notification is visible.
+If this is not the case, you'll need to implement *INotifyPropertyChanged* and *IDisposable* using the standard C# pattern.

 ### Monitor AppState Property Changes in the Toolbar